metafates/testo/docs/how-to.md

 }
 ```

-You can expect all `AfterEach` and `AfterAll` hooks to be
-executed at the end of each test properly.
+You can expect all `AfterEach` and `AfterAll` hooks to execute at the end of each test properly.

-The only limitation here is that top-level subtests cannot be be parallel.
+The only limitation here is that top-level sub-tests can't be parallel.
 Consider this example:

 ```go